 The American Airlines AAdvantage MileUp℠ Card vs the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard®

 For most people, the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® will be the better card between the two due to its better rewards and American Airlines perks.
-While the card comes with a $0 Intro Annual Fee for the first year then $99 annual fee, cardholders who spend $20,000 on the card during their first cardmembership year and renew the card will get a $125 American Airlines flight discount.
+While the card comes with an annual fee of $99, waived for first 12 months, cardholders who spend $20,000 on the card during their first cardmembership year and renew the card will get a $125 American Airlines flight discount.

 Since the card lets users check their first bag for free on domestic American Airlines flights, even low spenders will be able to make up for the annual fee.
 Checking a bag for a domestic American Airlines flight currently costs $25.
 As long as you use the benefit four times, you'll come out ahead.
 The card also gets you a better experience at the airport since you'll get access to a Group 5 boarding pass.
 Furthermore, the card beats the American Airlines AAdvantage MileUp℠ Card for international travel since it doesn't come with a foreign transaction fee.

-- Earn 2 miles for every dollar spent at restaurants, gas stations and on eligible American Airlines purchases.
+- Earn 2 AAdvantage® miles for every $1 spent at gas stations, restaurants, and on eligible American Airlines purchases

 - No foreign transaction fees.